yocarlosortiz/Guess-Quest/README.md

-# Number Guessing Game
+# Guest-Quest

-A full-stack web application where users try to guess a randomly generated number within a specified range.
+Number Guessing Game - A full-stack web application where users try to guess a randomly generated number within a specified range.
 Built with **FastAPI** (Python) for the backend and **Next.js** (React) for the frontend.

 ---